deepchocolate/qglavmods/README.md

-# Quantitative Genetic LAVaan Models
+# Quantitative Genetic LAVaan MODelS
 `qglavmods` is an R-package to generate syntax for quantitative genetic twin models.